-One month on from the launch of our joint report with the Scottish Society for Rheumatology, Rheumatology in Scotland: The State of Play, our Devolved Nations Liaison Officer, Lauren Bennie reflects on the work BSR is doing with our members and stakeholders to advance Scotland’s health service to provide timely and effective treatment for your patients and asks what’s next for rheumatology in Scotland.
+One month on from the launch of our joint report with the Scottish Society for Rheumatology, Rheumatology in Scotland: The State of Play, Devolved Nations Liaison Officer Lauren Bennie reflects on the work we are doing with our members and stakeholders to advance Scotland’s health service to provide timely and effective treatment for your patients, and asks what’s next for rheumatology in Scotland.

 Following the launch of our updated State of Play Scotland report in early November, I presented our findings and recommendations to more than 350 clinicians, stakeholders and politicians at SSR’s autumn conference, and at the Scottish Parliament.

 At Holyrood, we spoke with four Members of the Scottish Parliament at the Cross Party Group (CPG) on Arthritis and Musculoskeletal Conditions.
 We were able to underline to them the significant impact that the average 11-week waiting time for an initial rheumatology appointment can have on patients.
 The convener of the CPG, Brian Whittle MSP, had worked with us during the development of the report, and subsequently took the opportunity to highlight our findings at First Minister’s Question Time.
 As a follow up to Nicola Sturgeon’s response, we and SSR have jointly written to the First Minister and the Health Secretary, requesting a meeting to discuss our recommendations and how we can work with the Scottish Government to implement them.